 I’m Marylee MacDonald, writer, caregiver advocate, former carpenter, and mother of five.
 I’m the author of a memoir, Surrender, the novel, Montpelier Tomorrow, Bonds of Love & Blood.
 Body Language, The Rug Bazaar, and The Big Book of Small Presses and Independent Publishers.
 When I set up this website, I intended to review books.
 As time went on, however, I found that I particularly enjoy interacting with folks who share my passion for writing.

 My short stories have won the Barry Hannah Prize, the Ron Rash Award, the Jeanne M. Leiby Chapbook Award, the American Literary Review Fiction Prize, the Matt Clark Prize, and taken second in the Dana Prize and Faulkner-Wisdom competition.
 I’ve also been a finalist for the Lamar York Prize and the Marguerite Donnelly Prize, among others.

 I wish I had time to look at individual manuscripts.
 Honestly, I’d love to read your work.
-However, I’m aware that at my age–seventy-five–time is of the essence.
+However, I’m aware that at my age–seventy-seven–time is of the essence.
 If I want to complete my own projects, I must stay focused on getting work out of my drawer into the pages of a book.

 That said, I have years of experience.
 I know how to write fiction because I’ve spent time learning.
 All of this knowledge will go to waste if I don’t pass it on.
 My ultimate goal is to make your journey easier.